icflorescu/openshift-cartridge-mongodb/README.md

 # Custom MongoDB cartridge for OpenShift

-This is a custom OpenShift cartridge providing MongoDB 3.2.0.
+This is a custom OpenShift cartridge providing MongoDB 3.2.0 + WiredTiger storage engine.

 ## Why